**Make sure to see the video at the end of this article for over 150 Christmas tablescape decorating images.

 As the holiday season approaches, it's time to decorate your dining table for Christmas.

-You could do the same thing you have done for the past several years, or you could put a little extra time and effort into making your Christmas tablescape extra special.
+You could do the same thing you have done for the past several years, or you could put a little extra time and effort into making your Christmas tablescape memorable

-Here are a few designer tips and tricks for how to create a memorable Christmas tablescape.
+Here are a few interior designer tips and tricks for how to create an amazing Christmas tablescape.

 When decorating a dining table for Christmas, you might want to do something a little different, extra special, or unexpected this year.